-Have you ever wondered why certain brands get imprinted into your memory while others don’t?
-Some brands have logos, taglines, or packaging features that instantly come to mind.
-Other brands don’t quite make the same impact.
+Have you ever wondered why certain brands stick in your mind and others don’t?
+Some brands have logos, taglines or packaging features that immediately bring the brand to mind.
+Other brand elements don’t have quite the same impact.
 But why?

-The difference lies in strong and distinctive brand assets.
-Researchers found strong brand assets are about 52% more prominent than those of their competitors.
-In other words, strong brand assets are more noticeable.
+The difference lies in distinctive brand assets.
+Researchers found that strong brand assets are about 52% more prominent than those of their competitors.
+In other words, they are easier to remember and identify.

-But what exactly are brand assets, and how can your brand develop and leverage distinctive brand assets?
+But what exactly are brand assets, and how can you develop and use distinctive brand assets for your brand?
+Let’s find out below.

 What Are Brand Assets?

-Before we get into distinctive brand assets, let’s briefly discuss brand assets in general.
+Before we get into distinctive brand assets, let’s take a quick look at brand assets in general.

-• Tactile brand assets are found in the materials used in your product, packaging, or retail environment.
+- Tactile brand assets, such as the materials and shapes used in your product, packaging, or retail environment.

 What Makes a Brand Asset Distinctive?